Applications due March 1

 These instructions are for VU investigators.
 VUMC investigators should visit the OOR funding opportunity site.

-Vanderbilt University may nominate one candidate for the Pew Charitable Trusts’ 2023 Pew Biomedical Scholars Award.
-The award supports assistant professors of outstanding promise in science relevant to human health.
+Vanderbilt University may nominate one candidate for the Pew Charitable Trusts’ 2024 Pew Biomedical Scholars Award.
+The award supports assistant professors of outstanding promise in science relevant to the advancement of human health.
 The award provides $300,000 in flexible support—$75,000 per year for a four-year period.
 Not more than 8 percent of the total award may be allocated for overhead costs.

 Strong proposals will incorporate particularly creative and pioneering approaches.
 Candidates whose work is based on biomedical principles but brings in concepts and theories from more diverse fields are encouraged to apply.
 Ideas with the potential to produce an unusually high impact are encouraged.
-Projects that are solely clinical research are not within the scope of Pew-funded research
+This program does not fund clinical trials research.

 Selection of candidates will be based on a detailed description of the work that the applicant proposes to undertake, evaluations of the candidate’s performance, and notable past accomplishments, including honors, awards and publications.
 The committee gives considerable weight to both the project proposal and the researcher, including evidence that the candidate is a successful independent investigator and has the skill set needed to carry out their high-impact proposal.

 Pew recognizes the importance of diversity, equity and inclusion in scientific progress and innovation and seeks applicants from all backgrounds.
 Pew encourages applications from candidates who are diverse in terms of gender, minority status and biomedical research field.